-One of Kajima's strengths is its ability to collect seismic data from the abundant properties we optimal tailor-made services for buildings by integrating sales, design, and construction.
+One of Kajima's strengths is its ability to collect seismic data from the abundant properties we have built and feed it back into technological development.
+We are also proud that we can provide optimal tailor-made services for buildings by integrating sales, design, and construction.
 Japan's seismic damping technology is highly regarded overseas, and HiDAX-R and D3SKY have attracted a great deal of attention at international conferences on seismic control (World Congress on Structural Control).